lynnaloo/xtuple-vagrant/README.md

 ### Additional Information ###

-Edit `pg_hba.conf` file on the guest machine and add an entry to allow access from the host machine:
+Edit `pg_hba.conf` to allow the host machine to access Postgres:

+    vim cd/etc/postgresql/[postgres version]/main/pg_hba.conf

+Add an entry for the IP address of the host machine:

     host    all     all     [host ip]/32   trust